Oskari Kekkonen

-Oskari Johannes Orevillo Kekkonen (born 24 September 1999) is a professional footballer who plays as a midfielder for Ykkönen club PK-35 and the Philippines national team.
+Oskari Johannes Orevillo Kekkonen (born 24 September 1999) is a professional footballer who plays as a midfielder for Thai League 1 club Lamphun Warrior.
+Born in Finland, he plays for the Philippines national team.

-Born in Finland to a Filipino mother and a Finnish father, he played for his birth country at youth level before switching international allegiance to the Philippines in 2021.

 Club career

 Born in Kotka, Finland, to a Filipino mother and a Finnish father, he made his first-team debut for KTP in 2016, at the age of 17.
 He then played for Sudet, FC Lahti, FC Kuusysi and PKKU.

 On 21 July 2018, he re-joined KTP on loan from FC Lahti until the end of the season.
 In April 2019 it appeared from SJK Seinäjoki's website, that Kekkonen had become a part of the club's U20 squad.
 He returned to his childhood club, Peli-Karhut, in April 2019.
 In September 2019, Kekkonen joined PEPO Lappeenranta.

 As of October 2021, he was signed with the Azkals Development Team of the Philippines Football League.
 In his first tournament with the club, they finished as runners-up of the 2021 Copa Paulino Alcantara.
 In January 2022 he moved to Kaya-Iloilo.

 He returned to Finland with PK-35 for the 2023 season.

+On 2 July 2023, he signed with Lamphun Warriors for the 2023–24 Thai League 1 Season.